 One day a tall dark stranger (okay, there were no strangers in the small farm town) -- a tall dark older boy noticed her and asked her on a date -- and she said yes!

-This is a bedtime story I told my kids, and after its first telling, they were shocked that the story was about their own family!
-Thirty years ago I gave my beloved grandparents one of those "grandparent books."
-They filled it out and I thanked them.
+This is a bedtime story I told my kids, and on its first telling, they were shocked that the story was about their own family!
+Thirty years ago I gave Gram & Gramp "grandparent books."
+They filled them out and I thanked them.
 I looked it over and was delighted, then put it on a shelf.
 They were both gone by the time I read the four lines about their first date, and I have so many questions!

 Family history gives kids a foothold in history.
 Kids see their role within a larger context, and learn the value of their actions and contributions.
 It humanizes the players, too, to trace the path to the present.
 The gruff terse one, and the doting, perhaps nervous one.
 Our kids won't know about any of that, its importance to us, or what their elders were like as people -- unless we tell them.